olivernorred/eviction-moratorium-info/README.md

 If anything is confusing in the header description or link names, create an issue or pull request.
 Thanks!

-Please contribute art for the header or something!
+Please contribute art for the header or footer!
 A vector illustration of apartment buildings could be *sick*.